redhat-openstack/openstack-puppet-modules/README.markdown

 ## Development

-See [CONTRIBUTING.md](https://github.com/dfarrell07/puppet-opendaylight/blob/master/CONTRIBUTING.md) for details about how to contribute to this OpenDaylight Puppet module.
+See [CONTRIBUTING.markdown](https://github.com/dfarrell07/puppet-opendaylight/blob/master/CONTRIBUTING.markdown) for details about how to contribute to the OpenDaylight Puppet module.

 ## Release Notes/Contributors